 10. Size It Right

 Most people rarely take off their wedding bands; they wear them through summers, winters, exercise, pregnancies—all times when your fingers swell and contract from heat, cold, water retention or weight gain.
 To find the right size that will best weather all of those changes, schedule your final ring fitting at a time when you're calm and your body temperature is normal.
-That means you should never finalize first thing in the morning (you retain salt from the night before), right after you've exercised (fingers swell) or when you're extremely hot or cold (which can cause expansion and shrinking of your hands).
+That means you should never finalize first thing in the morning (you retain water from the night before), right after you've exercised (fingers swell) or when you're extremely hot or cold (which can cause your hands to expand and shrink).

 11. Check for Quality

-This applies to all rings, not just your wedding bands.
-Make sure the ring has two marks inside the band: the manufacturer's trademark (this proves they stand behind their work) and the quality mark, 24K or PLAT, for example (this proves that the metal quality is what the retailer says it is).
-If the ring consists of two or more metals, make sure there's a quality mark for each.
+Quality control applies to all rings, not just your wedding bands.
+Make sure the ring has two marks inside the band: the manufacturer's trademark (this proves they stand behind their work) and the quality mark, 24K or PLAT, for example (this proves the metal quality is what the retailer says it is).

 Get ring inspiration here.